 Assistant Director, Center on International Commercial Arbitration

-American University Washington College of Law offers an unparalleled opportunity to pursue an Online Certificate in International Arbitration, with courses on international commercial arbitration and in investment arbitration.
-This Distance-Learning Program is organized by the Center on International Commercial Arbitration at AUWCL and is directed by Professor Horacio A. Grigera Naón, independent international arbitrator and former secretary general of the International Court of Arbitration of the International Chamber of Commerce.
+American University Washington College of Law (WCL) offers an unparalleled opportunity to pursue a Distance-Learning Certificate in International Arbitration, with courses on international commercial arbitration and in investment arbitration.
+This Distance-Learning Program is organized by the Center on International Commercial Arbitration at WCL and it is directed by Professor Horacio A. Grigera Naón, independent international arbitrator and former secretary general of the International Court of Arbitration of the International Chamber of Commerce.

 A Unique Online Certificate Program

 The distance-learning courses make use of the flexibility of online communication technology to prepare participants with the foundational knowledge and skills to succeed in the complex and ever-changing field of international arbitration.
-With a focus on both theory and practice, the curriculum explores a range of topics, including the legal principles and practical implications of International Commercial Arbitration and International Investment Arbitration.
+With a focus on theory as well as practical skills training, the curriculum explores a range of topics spinning the whole spectrum from the consent to arbitration to the recognition and enforcement of arbitral awards.

 Who Should Apply?

-This graduate certificate program is geared to new graduates and mid career professionals eager to acquire working knowledge of the legal principles and practical implications of International Commercial Arbitration and International Investment Arbitration.
+This graduate Certificate Program is geared to recent graduates and mid career professionals eager to acquire working knowledge of the legal principles and practical implications of International Commercial Arbitration and International Investment Arbitration.
 The courses of this program are also a good way to update knowledge for attorneys who have had some exposure to arbitration, and who want to follow up to the latest developments in this quickly changing field.

 What Makes this program Different?

-This program provides participants with the flexibility to earn a certificate in International Commercial Arbitration from a world-renowned educational institution in Washington, D.C. while maintaining their day-to-day commitments.
+This program provides participants with the flexibility to earn a certificate in International Commercial and Investment Arbitration from a world-renowned educational institution in Washington, D.C. while maintaining their day-to-day commitments.